Connect with us

 Phillips County, south of Memphis, along the border with Mississippi, lost nearly half of its population over the past three decades.

-For Pakko, the biggest for counties in the Delta is managing the “negative growth in a positive way.”
+For Pakko, the biggest challenge for counties in the Delta is managing the “negative growth in a positive way.”
 There is no definitive answer to how that is done, he said.
 He called the solution the “million dollar question.”

 The popularization of remote work that was spurred on by the COVID-19 pandemic may spark population growth in these regions, he said, but that is only speculation.
 For now, these areas remain in what Pakko called a “vicious cycle” of industry decline and population loss.

-Moore doubts that people will to places like Corona in the near future.
+Moore doubts that people will come to places like Corona in the near future.
 She said the difficulties associated with living on the island — like water and first-responder issues —make it difficult for newcomers.

-“If you don’t have a good reason to be there, you’re not going to there,” she said.
+“If you don’t have a good reason to be there, you’re not going to live there,” she said.

 A rich history lost